 Include a photo of how to package the product if you do make it fancy.
 If you're using sustainable/recycled packaging let people know in the description.
 When you are packaging, live that Etsy seller meme and make it personal.
 If you've got a leaflet/postcard/business card to pop in with the product, do!
 Send them the details of your social media, ask for them to leave a review, tell them how much their support of your business means.
 If it's cute they'll keep it around and that will remind them to buy from you again.

-Use longer titles for your listings as these improve your appearance in search results, and use keywords that people will search first.
+You can use longer titles for your listings as these can improve your appearance in search results, and use keywords that people will search first.
 If you've chosen a particular name for a particular style of product, feel free to use it, but use is later in a title and prioritise the broader search terms that people might use.